Instagram for Business – Do I Really Need To Be On It?

 What is Instagram Anyways?

-Instagram is a social media that allows you to share your “story” through pictures and videos.
+Instagram is a social media platform founded by Kevin Systrom and Mike Krieger in 2010 that allows you to share your “story” through pictures and videos.
+Instagram was acquired by Facebook in 2012 and by the end of 2014, Instagram had become more popular than Twitter, with over 300 million active users vs Twitter's 284.
 The optimum part of any Instagram post is sharing your story in a select way that takes the most advantage of the topic or goal.
-Remember, Instagram is not just a platform to posts some random pictures or videos.
+Remember, Instagram is not just a platform to post some random pictures or videos.
 You need to think about what followers want to see and what you want them to take away.

 One good example of storytelling that involves followers in everyday posts, as well as in the whole company, is Fallen Industry.
 The stated goal of Fallen Industry is “furniture and sculptures made from fallen trees knocked down by industrial growth, reclaimed and reborn with beautiful purpose.”
 Really nice, right?
 Who does not love to recycle something into a beautiful show piece that is useful?
 The reality is that their Instagram account has to live up to that goal by consistently sharing posts that use visual images to tell their story and engage followers in a way that makes them WANT to comment—all with a nice collection of hashtags please!